 I also recommend you use a private and quiet space in which to carry out your online counselling which will feel safer for you to explore any difficult issues.

 As this will be a professional relationship I am unable to accept friend requests on social networking sites.
-Also, could I please ask that you refrain from sharing any content of our counselling sessions on any public networking sites.
+Also, could I please ask that you refrain from sharing any content of our counselling sessions on any public networking sites - thank you.

 How it works: